wernerjoss/grav-plugin-fullcalendar/README.md

 showlegend: false   # set to true to show calendar File Name(s) as Legend below grid
 weekNumbers: false  # set to true to show Week Numbers
 cors_api_url:   # leave this empty if you are not sure - included local CORS proxy will be evaluated automatically !
+local_cors_proxy: /_cors/proxy # unset or set to false to disable proxy; local_cors_proxy takes priority if it's not falsy
 enableOnAllPages: false    # Formerly known as useCustomPageTemplate, a name that was not clear what it is really used for - better use page Frontmatter (see usage)
 ```